ha5dzs/volciclab-utilities/robot_server/Readme.md

 There are three threads, these are executing concurrently:

 * **The TCP server.**

 While the actual creation of the TCP socket is easy, specific measures needed to be taken for timeouts.
 Since the robot sometimes rudely close the connection dedicated timeouts had to be introduced, hence the nested `try:` and `except:` statements.
 The contents of the packets are analysed using Python's string functions.

 * **The UDP server.**

 This implementation is fairly straightforward: the socket is created, and the contents are analysed.
 Some messages require responses, which is implemented here.

 * **The GUI refresher.**

 This should be done in the main thread, but it didn't work.
 For the data strings that require live updates, the latest information is fetched here.
 For the log strings, which are ever-increasing, special measures needed to be taken to find what is the latest line.
 Also, if the user decides to delete the log, a diagnostic message is added here.

 The main thread draws the GUI and handles user-induced events such as mouse clicks, dialogue boxes and prompts.

 Performance-wise it is not the greatest, but it allows the experimenter to control the robot with a couple of lines of code, and concentrate on other, more important things.
+If you need better performance (i.e. to reduce the idle time between moves), consider adding your custom sequence to the robot program.
+See [above](#move_tcp_rpy-the-robot-will-report-as-busy-while-executing) how you can do this.

 #### Inter-thread communication